 Vitamins and minerals – These can be added to creams and usually come as a powder or in liquid form.
 Vitamins A, C and E are the ones most commonly used as they are good anti-oxidants and can help prevent oils going rancid.
 Sometimes minerals like zinc are added to sun creams to create a barrier against the suns rays.

 Natural preservatives – These include rosemary extract and grapeseed extract.
 Both are powerful anti-oxidants that can increase the shelf life of creams.
-They also have some anti-bacterial action but many say it is not powerful enough for products sold commercially.
-Grapefruit seed extract is more powerfully anti-microbial but there is much evidence out there that suggests it is quite problematic so I suggest reading the research yourself before using it.
+They have some anti-bacterial action but most agree it is not powerful enough for products sold commercially.
+Grapefruit seed extract is more powerfully anti-microbial but there is much evidence out there that suggests it is harmful so I suggest reading the research yourself before using it.

-Synthetic preservatives - If you are only making creams for friends and family you have no need to go down this route but if you are making creams to sell you may need to add a synthetic preservative which will protect against moulds, yeasts, bacteria etc. Though there is conflicting evidence as to whether all types are carcinogenic, I would avoid parabens altogether myself.
-The safest ones seem to be Preservative 12 and Preservative Eco, both sold by Aromantic.
-I often avoid using these where possible but for creams with a high water content they are necessary if you want your product to last longer than a couple of months in the fridge.
+Synthetic preservatives – Creams are much like food.
+If you plan to use them quickly (how quickly will depend on the recipe) and keep them cool then you have no need to go down this route but if you are planning to keep them for longer than a few weeks or if you wish to sell them you will need to add a synthetic preservative which will protect against moulds, yeasts, bacteria etc. Though there is conflicting evidence as to whether all types of parabens are carcinogenic, I personally avoid them altogether.
+Some of the safest ones seem to be Preservative 12 and Preservative Eco, both sold by Aromantic.
+I often avoid using these where possible but for creams with a high water content they are always necessary.

 I will post the first recipe in the next couple of days so check back soon.